JotaStratego/JotaStratego/README.md

 - 👋 Hi, I’m @JotaStratego
 - 👀 I’m interested in chess and programming
-- 🌱 I’m currently learning Python and Java
+- 🌱 I’m currently learning Python and C. I'm student from 42 Barcelona.
 - 💞️ I’m learning about the programming's world.
 - 📫 How to reach me: If you want play chess with me you can find me in Lichess.org with Jotastratego username.